Beyond compliance: Turning CMS’s TEAM Model into a competitive advantage

 In January 2026, CMS’s Transforming Episode Accountability Model (TEAM) moved from policy to practice.
 For hospitals in mandatory regions, TEAM is no longer something to prepare for on paper; it is live, operational, and beginning to influence how episode performance is evaluated clinically, financially, and operationally.
 Many organizations are entering 2026 with a measured posture. … From readiness to reality: What TEAM’s first year is really testing

-CMS has proposed the first nationwide expansion of an episode-based payment model, and by its own account the largest such model in Medicare’s history: a mandatory program covering lower extremity joint replacements (LEJR).
-It is called CJR-X, short for Comprehensive Care for Joint Replacement Expanded, and if finalized, it would begin October 1, 2027, as … CJR-X starts October 2027.
+CMS has finalized the first nationwide expansion of an episode-based payment model, and by its own account the largest such model in Medicare’s history: a mandatory program covering lower extremity joint replacements (LEJR).
+It is called CJR-X, short for Comprehensive Care for Joint Replacement Expanded, and it begins January 1, 2028, as an ongoing program … CJR-X starts January 2028.
 The hospitals that win are starting now